 Typically however, most children transition from a baby chair between the ages of 18-36 months.

-But before transitioning your toddler away from their high chair, it’s important to ensure they are ready for and want to make the switch.
+But before transitioning your toddler away, it’s important to ensure they are ready for and want to make the switch.

-In addition, there are also safety considerations you should keep in mind before deciding if your little one is truly ready to say goodbye to their chair.
+In addition, there are also safety considerations you should keep in mind before deciding if your little one is truly ready to say goodbye to their chair, so let’s check out some key signs to look out for when determining if the time is right.

 5 Signs Your Baby Is Ready To Give Up Their High Chair